Diamonds have long been associated with engagement and marriage.

 So, it’s a sign of the times that the percentage of people who favor natural diamonds is shrinking.
 According to a 2015 study, only 45% of consumers between the ages of 18 and 35 said they prefer natural diamonds to lab-created diamonds.

-And the market is only broadening every year.
-It’s gotten to the point that the traditional players in the diamond business can no longer ignore all the buzz around lab-created diamonds.
-In fact, industry incumbent De Beers announced last month that it would begin selling man-made diamonds with transparent pricing starting in September 2018.
+Traditional players in the diamond business can no longer ignore all the buzz around lab-created diamonds.
+In fact, industry incumbent De Beers announced in May of last year that it would begin selling man-made diamonds with transparent pricing starting in September 2018.

 As always, money expert Clark Howard recommends shopping around to get the perfect lab-created diamond of your dreams.